How to Create a Knowledge Base in 10 Simple Steps

 - Adjust the SEO settings for better indexing

-Building a knowledge base is a complex task.
-However, when done right, the time and resource investment is going to pay back in spades – by an increase of customer satisfaction, an improvement of your support department effectiveness, better customer reviews, a higher number of referrals.
+I can go on and on about how to create a knowledge base.
+But here’s the gist of it.
+When done right, the time and resource investment is going to pay back in spades – by an increase in customer satisfaction, an improvement of your support department effectiveness, better customer reviews, a higher number of referrals.

 If you want to know more about building a knowledge base, check the HelpCrunch knowledge base feature.
-Try it for your product, and the effect won’t be long in coming.
+Create a knowledge base for your product, and the effect won’t be long in coming.